A Bibliography of Texas-based Mystery/Detective Fiction

 We sought to provide a comprehensive list of mystery authors, although not every title published by each author is included.
 This list is not intended to provide an exhaustive listing of each book published by each author.
 Instead, it is intended to simply point the way towards further exploration by readers

-This bibliography was originally compiled for the exhibition
+This bibliography was originally compiled in 2004 for the exhibition

 Scene of the Crime

-at the Southwestern Writers Collection, Texas State University, in 2003-2004.
-It was prepared by Steve Davis, Assistant Curator of the Southwestern Writers Collection, and by Dr. Rollo K. Newsom, Professor Emeritus at Texas State.
+at the Wittliff Collections.
+It was prepared by Steve Davis, Curator, and by Dr. Rollo K. Newsom, Professor Emeritus at Texas State.
 Along with Bill Cunningham, Davis and Newsom are co-editors of

 Lone Star Sleuths.